tonyx/Sharpino/README.md

 7. Last but not least.
 Having events that depend strictly on the old type X format could be a problem because you don't know if that may imply the necessity to change/upcast also the events, or just test the hypothesis that events based on typeX (say Event.Update (x: Type/X)) can be correctly parsed if TypeX changes.
 If not, then just don't use TypeX as an argument for whatever event.

 ## News/Updates

+- Version 6.0.6: Aggregates don't need to define the SnapshotsInterval static member anymore as the value is given by the DitanceBetweenSnpashots in appsettings.json (if it is missing then the default 100 is used).
 - Version 6.0.5: L2 cache can use PostgreSQL.
 Eviction messages to/from L1 caches can be sent/received using PostgreSQL LISTEN/NOTIFY.
 See example 27
 - Version 6.0.4:  new cache configuration options for limiting memory/eviction.
 New configuration options for controlling the cache memory usage: